Complete Guide to Non Occupancy Charges in Housing Society

 Property owners face extra costs through non-occupancy charges in society when renting out their flats.
 These charges affect your finances a lot, especially when you have a rented property.
 Maharashtra now limits these charges to 10% of service charges.
 Some owners used to pay rates up to ₹9 per square foot.
 Non-resident Indians (NRIs) deal with the steepest costs, with their annual charges adding up to several lakh rupees.
-Know your society charges and other details without fail with NoBrokerHood Society Management System Software
+Property management needs a clear grasp of these charges if you own but don’t live in your flat.

-What is Non Occupancy Charges in Society?
+What is Non Occupancy Charges in Housing Society?

-Non-occupancy charges in society are charges levied by the housing society on a flat owner when the flat or apartment is not occupied by them or their immediate family and instead is either left vacant or rented out to someone else.
+Non-occupancy charges in housing society are charges levied by the housing society on a flat owner when the flat or apartment is not occupied by them or their immediate family and instead is either left vacant or rented out to someone else.

-Applicability of Non-Occupancy Charges in Society
+Applicability of Non Occupancy Charges in Housing Society

-Applicability | 1.
-Property is transferred to you and remains vacant 2.
+| Applicability | 1.
+Property is transferred to you and remains vacant2.
 Property is rented out |

-Charges must be paid in three cases: | 1.
-Flat stays empty after possession 2.
-Property is rented to tenants 3.
+| Charges must be paid in three cases | 1.
+Flat stays empty after possession2.
+Property is rented to tenants3.
 Commercial spaces are leased |

-Exemptions from non-occupancy charges in society: | 1.
-You live in the flat yourself 2.
-Immediate family members occupy the property 3.
+| Exemptions from Non Occupancy Charges in Housing Society | 1.
+You live in the flat yourself2.
+Immediate family members occupy the property3.
 Flat remains locked without tenants |

-State-specific regulations: | Karnataka: Prohibits collecting non-occupancy charges in society.
-Maharashtra: Enforces charges with strict regulations |
+| State-specific regulations | Karnataka: Prohibits collecting non-occupancy charges in society.Maharashtra: Enforces charges with strict regulations |

-Consequences of non-payment: | 1.
-Society can mark you as a defaulter 2.
-Reminder notices may be sent 3.
+| Consequences of non-payment | 1.
+Society can mark you as a defaulter2.
+Reminder notices may be sent3.
 No-dues certificate can be withheld until payment is cleared |

-The property owner (society member) is responsible for these charges | Tenants may pay based on the tenancy agreement |
+| The property owner (society member) is responsible for these charges | Tenants may pay based on the tenancy agreement |

-The calculation of non-occupancy charges in society follows a simple formula based on service charges.
+The calculation of non occupancy charges in society follows a simple formula based on service charges.
 These charges can’t go beyond 10% of your monthly maintenance bill’s service charges component.

 Service charges cover: